 Remember, also, how we mentioned that markets have a tendency to be fractal?
 This is a perfect example of that idea.
 The lower time frames were first to experience the ‘Strong Go’ signal, and then following behind them were the longer time frames.

-Staying With The Trend
+Staying With the Trend

 Now that we understand how to utilize the GoNoGo Trend® on multiple time frames to get us into and out of a trade, let’s talk about how to use it to keep us in a trade.

 However, had you been focused on the daily chart on, there were multiple drawdowns that might have forced you out of the trade.
 Again, the focus here is on preserving emotional and financial capital.
 Keeping focus on the weekly time frame would have kept you in the trade longer, and ultimately, would have likely been much more profitable.
 When we saw the GoNoGo Trend® change from ‘Weak Go’ to ‘Neutral’ and then to ‘Weak No Go’ in January and February of 2022, that was a clear signal of a change of trend and a good reason for us to exit the long position we took back in 2020.
 Note, too, that this index has experienced nothing but pain since that signal change!

-Using GoNoGo Trend With Other Indicators
+Using GoNoGo Trend® With Other Indicators

 If you don’t feel comfortable simply relying on the GoNoGo Trend® to provide you with entry and exit signals, you can add other indicators to your chart for further confirmation.
 Take, for example, the chart below.
 Specifically, note the divergence between price and RSI.
 Often, these sorts of divergences can suggest that strength is building even when price is suggesting otherwise.
 The divergence helps us stay on our toes.
 We don’t know exactly when the trend is going to change but we suspect that it might and our suspicions are confirmed on the gap up.
-Note the candle color changes quickly from Orange to Aqua to Blue.
+Note the candle color changes quickly from orange to aqua to blue.
 We take our entry when we see the ‘Strong Go’ signal and we begin to consider an exit when we see the candle color shift back to ‘Neutral.’
 Presumably, as soon as we see the ‘Strong No Go’ signal, we get out of the trade, netting us a profit +5.7%.

 It’s possible to trade divergences in both directions, long and short.
-The chart below contains and equal and opposite setup as the previous example.
-On the left hand side of the chart, we see price in a very strong ‘Go’ trend.
+The chart below contains an equal and opposite setup as the previous example.
+On the left-hand side of the chart, we see price in a very strong ‘Go’ trend.
 As it continues to make higher highs, however, we see that RSI is making lower highs, suggesting that strength is declining as price is increasing.
 This is a warning sign and gives us the expectation that price action might make a turn at some point.

-If you’d like to learn even more about the GoNoGo Trend®, please take some time to watch this video featuring the creators of the indicator, Alex Cole and Tyler Wood.
+If you’d like to learn even more about the GoNoGo Trend®, please take some time to watch this video featuring the creators of the GoNoGo indicator, Alex Cole and Tyler Wood.